KaNoOoKAh/somatic-awareness-lab.md/10-observations/OBS-2026-09-20-001-acute-oral-sensation-following-smoke-exposure.md

-# Smoke Exposure and Oral Awareness
+# Smoke Exposure and Oral Awareness (I do not condone smoking.This was done for experimental purposes only)

 Date: 2026-09-20
 Time: 14:36 HST